abdulhamed18/Wazuh-HandsOn-Labs/Task_3-Agent-Configuration/README.md

 - Agent details such as name, IP, and OS should be visible

 <img width="1813" height="728" alt="image" src="https://github.com/user-attachments/assets/f125c18d-1d71-45e8-ab63-603b21e2cd47" />
-Figure 2: Agent successfully connected and active in dashboard
+Figure 2: Linux (Ubuntu) Agent successfully connected and active in dashboard

 ### If Agent is Not Showing as Active (Troubleshooting)